MeckesMek/GPS-Module-RaceChrono/README.md

-# WIFI-GPS-Module-For-RaceChrono
+# GPS-Module-For-RaceChrono
-Diy WIFI GPS Module For RaceChrono
+GPS Module For RaceChrono